microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 -   Selective single/multi-instancing
 -   System state and power notifications.

 This spec addresses the rich activation APIs in the component.
+The priority is to make modern activation available to unpackaged apps.
+In the initial release, these will not be usable by UWP or Desktop Bridge apps.

+Terminology note.
+A "packaged" app is an app that is built into an MSIX package, including UWP and Desktop Bridge apps, but not including Sparse packages where only the manifest is packaged.
+An "unpackaged" app therefore is one that is not built into an MSIX package.

 ## Background

-Traditional Win32 apps expect to get their arguments passed into WinMain in the form of a string array.
-They can also call the Win32 [GetCommandLineW](https://docs.microsoft.com/en-us/windows/win32/api/processenv/nf-processenv-getcommandlinew) API.
+Traditional Win32 apps expect to get their arguments passed into WinMain in the form of a string.
+They can also call the Win32
+[GetCommandLineW](https://docs.microsoft.com/en-us/windows/win32/api/processenv/nf-processenv-getcommandlinew)
+API.
 Windows Forms apps expect to call [Environment.GetCommandLineArgs](https://docs.microsoft.com/en-us/dotnet/api/system.environment.getcommandlineargs)